 Around 60 out of every 100 women with stage 2 vulval cancer (around 60%) will survive for 5 years or more.

 More than 40 out of every 100 women with stage 3 vulval cancer (more than 40%) will survive for 5 years or more after diagnosis.

 Almost 15 women out of every 100 women with stage 4 vulval cancer (almost 15%) will survive for 5 years or more after they are diagnosed

-It is important to bear in mind that these statistics relate to women who were diagnosed and treated more than 5 years ago.
-Survival rates may be better for women who are recently diagnosed, because they will benefit from any recent improvements in treatment.
+It is important to bear in mind that these statistics relate to women who were diagnosed several years ago.
+Survival rates may be better for women who are recently diagnosed because they will benefit from any recent improvements in treatment.

 Melanoma of the vulva

 Melanoma of the vulva is very rare so it is difficult to find statistics for survival.

 An American study (2007) looked at 3 groups of patients.
 Please be aware that due to differences in health care systems, data collection and the population, these figures may not be a true picture of survival in the UK.